Menu Close

 Welding (High School)

-Contestants will be evaluated though welding knowledge and skill performance assessments in accordance with industry standards.
-All drawings, welding symbols and welding terms conform to the latest edition of the American Welding Society (AWS) standards.
+Contestants will be evaluated through welding knowledge and skill performance assessments in accordance with industry standards.
+All drawings, welding symbols, and welding terms conform to the latest edition of the American Welding Society (AWS) standards.

-Contestants must complete a written exam on topics including safety, mathematics, print reading and general knowledge as it pertains to welding.
-The exam will be given after orientation the evening of 4/11/24.
-Those who are unable to complete the exam on 4/11 may be allowed to take the test during available times on 4/12 with penalty.
+Contestants must complete a written exam on topics including safety, mathematics, print reading, and general knowledge as it pertains to welding.
+The exam will be given after orientation, the evening of 4/9/26.
+Those who are unable to complete the exam on 4/10 may be allowed to take the test during available times on 4/10 with a penalty.

-2024 Welding HS Details.
-Be sure and read this document as it contains the list of required equipment and materials.
-Welding Project State 2024
+2026 Welding HS Details.
+Be sure to read this document as it contains the list of required equipment and materials.
+Welding Project State 2026.
+Welding Cuts 2026

 Here is a study guide for the exam.